-The Lower Niobrara River Basin is located in the northern portion of Nebraska and consists of all of the surface areas that drain into the Niobrara River downstream of the Mirage Flats Irrigation District and all aquifers that impact surface water flows of the basin (Figure 4).
+The Lower Niobrara River Basin located in the northern portion of Nebraska consists of all surface areas that drain into the Niobrara River downstream of the Mirage Flats Irrigation District and all aquifers that impact surface water flows of the basin (Figure 4).

 Figure 4.
-General basin map, Lower Niobrara River Basin.
+Lower Niobrara River Basin, general basin map.